SAP-archive/cloud-process-visibility/README.md

 2. Import the [Design to Operate Scenario Model](../../releases/download/1.0.0/DesigntoOperate.zip) into the Configure Business Scenario for more details see [Import Business Scenario](https://help.sap.com/viewer/98815fb01f144355b2e8ceab5a338330/Cloud/en-US/879735a2cbc244578767d32610c8c141.html)
 3. Activate Scenario using the Business Scenario Configuration Application

+## How to get support
+Post questions on the SAP Community https://answers.sap.com/questions/ask.html and specify the primary tag as SAP Cloud Platform Process Visibility

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](License).